 In a business environment, multitasking can be ineffective and inefficient.
 According to research by the American Psychological Association, there’s a lag when switching between one task and another, which translates to time wastage and reduced productivity.
 The study shows that multitasking takes as much as 40 percent more time than if one focused on one task at a time.

 To really understand whether multitasking is helping you or wasting your time, try single-tasking.
-Focus on one activity, task, or project at a time, and then switch to another once the first task is accomplished.
+Focus on one activity, task, or project at a time, and then switch to another once the specific tasks are accomplished.
 You’re likely to see a major difference in productivity, and you might end up saving time in the process.

 Most importantly, try to implement the Pomodoro Technique that splits projects into shorter, 25-minute tasks, allowing you to take short breaks in between.
 This way, not only will your work be more manageable, but you’ll also avoid overworking yourself.